 Any hope of landing Canelo vs Billy Joe Saunders has gone, with DAZN poised to confirm the bout will be the first British broadcast on May 2.

-Joshua vs Kubrat Pulev on June 20 has been confirmed for their paid platform, although Sky will potentially be in no man’s land in regards to high-profile boxing events after that.
+Joshua vs Kubrat Pulev on June 20 has been confirmed for their paid platform, although Sky will potentially be in no man’s land regarding high-profile boxing events after that.

-They’ll need to keep their biggest star nailed down to a Sky Sports Box Office contract.
-But with DAZN charging so little for other Matchroom fighters, a huge backlash will be expected.
+They must keep their biggest star nailed down to a Sky Sports Box Office contract.
+But a vast backlash will be expected with DAZN charging so little for other Matchroom fighters.

-The Londoner carries the full weight of Sky Sports Box Office purchases, which have been getting worse and worse year-by-year.
+The Londoner carries the full weight of Sky Sports Box Office purchases, which have been getting worse yearly.

-Take AJ out of the equation and Sky Sports Box Office sales are less than one million for their last four events.
-Joshua usually gains that for a solitary event.
+Take AJ out of the equation, and Sky Sports Box Office sales are less than one million for their last four events.
+Joshua usually gains that for an isolated event.

 Initially sounding out Eddie Hearn for their US venture, DAZN seemingly had no intention of competing with Sky, at least in the immediate future.

-But UK launch dates have now been brought forward, primarily as a necessity, and 2022 has evolved into 2020.
+But UK launch dates have been brought forward, primarily as necessary, and 2022 has evolved into 2020.

 This leaves Sky possibly contemplating their next move as the market squeezes considerably.